Timiz0r/monja/CONTRIBUTING.md

   * Not too important.
 Git tracks execution bit, owner is probably all the same, and rw permission are also probably all the same.
 * Diff/merge between local and sets
   * QoL
+* Storing profiles in repo
+  * `monja-profile.toml` files can be put in the root of the repo, without repo-dir specified, and they can be referenced from the usual `monja-dir.toml` in `$HOME/.config/monja`

 The thoughts on these should eventually make it to an issue somewhere.